-P. Gain (Loss) per share:
+O. Net income (Loss) per share:

-Basic gain (loss) per share is computed with regard to loss attributable to the Company's ordinary shareholders and is calculated for gain (loss) from continuing operations attributable to the ordinary shareholders of the reported entity, should such be presented.
-Basic gain (loss) per share is to be computed by dividing loss attributed to owners of the Company (numerator), by the weighted average of the outstanding ordinary shares (denominator) during the period.
-In the computation of diluted loss per share, the Company adjusted its loss attributable to its ordinary shareholders by multiplying their diluted gain (loss) per share and the weighted average of the outstanding shares for the effects of all the dilutive potential ordinary shares of the Company.
+Basic income (loss) per share is computed with regard to loss attributable to the Company's ordinary shareholders and is calculated for income (loss) from continuing operations attributable to the ordinary shareholders of the reported entity, should such be presented.
+Basic income (loss) per share is to be computed by dividing loss attributed to owners of the Company (numerator), by the weighted average of the outstanding ordinary shares (denominator) during the period.
+In the computation of diluted loss per share, the Company adjusted its loss attributable to its ordinary shareholders by multiplying their diluted income (loss) per share and the weighted average of the outstanding shares for the effects of all the dilutive potential ordinary shares of the Company.

-Q. Provisions:
+P. Provisions: